 The SAFE (Secure And Fair Enforcement) Banking Act is a pending federal bill that would protect financial institutions like banks and credit unions, so they can more easily bank with and lend to the cannabis industry.
 Passage of the bill would allow for important social equity benefits by increasing opportunities to banking and financial services.

 The SAFE Banking Act of 2021 (HR1996) was introduced in the U.S. House by Rep. Perlmutter (CO-07) in March 2021.
 It was cosponsored by 180 other Representatives, including 9 from Michigan.
 Two cosponsors were from within the West Michigan Cannabis Guild's focus area, Peter Meijer (R-Grand Rapids) and Fred Upton (R-St. Joseph).
 The bill was passed by the House on 4/19/2021, and moved to the Senate.
 10 of Michigan's Representatives voted YES, including Meijer and Upton.
 The other two legislators in the Guild's focus area, Huizenga and Moolenaar, both voted NO.

 The bill was reintroduced (S 910) to the Senate by Sens.
 Merkley and Daines in March 2021 was referred to the Committee on Banking, Housing, and Urban Affairs.
-It is currently cosponsored by 40 Senators, including Sen. Peters of Michigan.
+It is currently cosponsored by 42 Senators, including Senators Stabenow and Peters of Michigan.

-If you want to contact your Representative or Senator about the SAFE Banking Act or other issues important to you, you can do so directly, or through the advocacy activities of the Cannabis Guild.
+If you want to contact your Representative or Senator about the SAFE Banking Act, the COMPETES Act, or other issues important to you, you can do so directly, or through the advocacy activities of the Cannabis Guild.
 Contact your Legislators.